 — Bob "Nappy" and Dana Napoleon,Flight attendants

 The Employee Assistance Fund for Alaska Airlines Employees provides assistance to employees in the event of an emergency or major medical situation, or those employees suffering catastrophic event.
-The EAF is the employee's last resort, after having exhausted sick leave, vacation time, and other avenues of assistance.
+The EAF is the employee's last resort, after having exhausted appropriate resources and other avenues of assistance.